gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

 The lightbox window only displays an item's first image.
-To see all of an item's image and PDF attachments, go to the item's page by clicking its thumbnail title or by clicking the the **_View Item_** button in its lightbox window caption.
+To see all of an item's image and PDF attachments, go to the item's page by clicking its thumbnail title or by clicking the the **_View Item_** button in the lightbox window caption.
 You can tell that item 16082 below has multiple images because of its dotted border.
 The solid gray border for item 6885 means it has just one image.

 ![Example of an item page](viewing-items-6.jpg)